 LIDAR scanning while operating a low altitude airborne platform has no difficulties accessing and surveying even the roughest terrain quickly, cost-effectively, and without placing people at risk.
 It provides accurate position information of wires, structures, vegetation and the ground along the power line corridor.
 LIDAR data allows generating highly accurate 3D models for network maintenance but also potential risk analysis and vegetation encroachment analysis.

-After successful pilot project ESO is planning to further use these services inspecting medium voltage overhead lines.
-The plan is to scan and inspect additional 8000 km of medium voltage powerlines in the next two years.
+After a successful pilot project ESO is further using these services for inspecting medium voltage overhead lines.
+During 2021-2022 additional 8000 km of medium voltage powerlines was scanned and lidar technology will further be used for automating inspection in ESO.